 The Aura Gravity Ventilator also ventilates the roof through “The Stack Effect”.
 This is when hot air naturally rises out through the roof vents.

 The Aura Vent with Curb Mount Flange is designed to fit over Roof Curbs.
+AVP offers roof curbs in both 6" tall and 12"tall.
 This allows for additional height to protect the vent.
 In addition, it also allows for installation on flat roofs.

 The 1/8 inch louvers are designed to prevent precipitation and wildlife from entering inside the vent.